 The web team is part of the Office of Marketing and Brand Management and is responsible for establishing the web governance policy.
 We use a semi-distributed model for content development and publishing –– some content is completely maintained by the web team and some content is managed by trained CMS users across the University.
 The web team will edit content as needed for clarity and accuracy; to fix grammar, spelling, and broken links; and to ensure consistency and adherence to brand standards.

 All CMS users must complete CMS training before access will be provided.
-To request a new user or to change the access level for a user, please complete a request.
+To request a new user or to change the access level for a user, please complete a Website Service Request.

 Undergraduate and graduate students